xonq/tutorials/funannotate.md

 mkdir /fs/scratch/<PAS###>/<USER>/funannotate_<NAME>
 ```

 Now we are ready for gene prediction.
 Create a UTF-8 file with the predict command, save as an `.sh`, and transfer to OSC.
-This command first sources the environment for the container, then tells funannotate to input your masked assembly, a name for the annotation run, transcript evidence, protein evidence, the number of CPU cores you use, the BUSCO species database, and the output folder you made above:
+This command first sources the environment for the container, then tells funannotate to input your masked assembly, a name for the annotation run, transcript evidence, protein evidence, the number of CPU cores you use, the BUSCO species database, and the output folder you made above.
+It is also important to choose a brief, descriptive codename/name for your species in `<OME>_<RUN#>`:
 ```
 source /fs/project/PAS1046/software/containers/funannotate/source.sh

-funannotate predict -i <YOUR/MASKED_ASSEMBLY> -s “<OME_RUN#>” --transcript_evidence <YOUR/TRANSCRIPT_AND_EST_EVIDENCE> \
+funannotate predict -i <YOUR/MASKED_ASSEMBLY> -s “<OME>_<RUN#>” --transcript_evidence <YOUR/TRANSCRIPT_AND_EST_EVIDENCE> \
 --protein_evidence <YOUR/PROTEIN_EVIDENCE> /fs/project/PAS1046/databases/funannotate/uniprot_sprot.fasta \
 -–cpus 8 --busco_seed_species <BUSCO_SPECIES> -o <OUTPUT/FOLDER>
 ```